ansh0x/ace/README.md

 ### Configuration
 Configuration file is in `~/.ace/config.json`
-- Right now there many customizations available.
+- Right now there no customizations available.
+- They will be avaialble in future

 ## Technical Details